KrystianPlackowski/Book-review-website/README.md

 ## Running

 First run file `import.py` once.
 That will initiate 3 SQL tables and fill one of them with values from `books.csv` file.
 If database is stored online, it can take few minutes to complete.
-Whenever want to run application type `flask run` in terminal window.
+Then whenever want to run application type `flask run` in terminal window.